Introduction

 Once charged, the search committee chair is responsible for the following:

-Compiling the initial search documentation.
+- Compiling the initial search documentation.

-Ensuring that all committee members clearly understand their confidentiality obligations.
+- Ensuring that all committee members clearly understand their confidentiality obligations.

-Call and chair search committee meetings, if applicable.
+- Call and chair search committee meetings, if applicable.

-Ensuring that accurate documentation of the search process is kept.
+- Ensuring that accurate documentation of the search process is kept.

-Maintaining contact with the appointing authority about relevant search information.
+- Maintaining contact with the appointing authority about relevant search information.

-Communicating with candidates and finalists on behalf of the university.
+- Communicating with candidates and finalists on behalf of the University.

-Submitting the committee’s final recommendation to the appointing authority.
+- Submitting the committee’s final recommendation to the appointing authority.

 All members of the search committee are charged with the responsibility to assist in the filling of a position by performing the following tasks:

-Screen applicants and select candidates for interviews.
+- Screen applicants and selecting candidates for interviews.

-Design and participate in the interview process, including the inclusion of eligible department faculty when applicable.
+- Design and participate in the interview process, including the inclusion of eligible department faculty when applicable.

-Maintain appropriate confidentiality about search committee proceedings.
+- Maintain appropriate confidentiality about search committee proceeding.

-Contribute to assessing the strengths and weaknesses of final candidates for recommendation to the appointing authority.
+- Contribute to assessing the strengths and weaknesses of final candidates for recommendation to the appointing authority.

 Individuals who provide administrative support to the search committee, or record keepers, are tasked with the responsibility of assisting the search committee by performing the following tasks:

-Initiate actions in the appropriate university systems.
+- Initiate actions in the appropriate University systems

-Schedule and participate in candidate interviews.
+- Schedule and participate in candidate interviews

-Maintain appropriate confidentiality about the search committee’s proceedings.
+- Maintain appropriate confidentiality about the search committee’s proceedings

-Provide record-keeping for the search including dispositioning the candidates in PageUp.
+- Provide record-keeping for the search including dispositioning the candidates in PageUp.

 Developing an Inclusive Position Advertisement